-This bare island just off the coast of Camiguin’s capital is a favorite among both locals and travellers for more than just its accessibility.
-Really more a sandbar than an island, it is free of any trees or structures, save for a meagre shack that sells snacks and rents out umbrellas.
-What surrounds it however are exquisite views of the horizon and Mt.
-Hibok-Hibok on the province’s main island.
-Because there is not much shade on White Island, it’s best to come early in the morning or late into the afternoon to avoid the day’s scorching hours.
+This bare island just off the coast of Camiguin’s capital is a favourite for more than just its accessibility.
+More a sandbar than an island, it is free of any trees or structures, save for a meagre shack that sells snacks and rents out umbrellas.
+What surrounds it, however, are exquisite views of the horizon and Mt Hibok-Hibok on the province’s main island.
+Because there is not much shade, it’s best to come early in the morning or late into the afternoon to avoid the day’s scorching hours.
 Try to chance upon either sunrise or sunset for an even more remarkable scene.

 Pamalican Island, Palawan

-For the epitome of a luxurious tropical escape, head to the island of Pamalican in Palawan—aboard no less than a private plane, of course.
-This island northeast of mainland Palawan is home to the exclusive Amanpulo Resort by the Aman Resorts International hotel group.
-Pamalican Island is one of their many sites alongside other dreamy destinations like Bali, Indonesia and Porto Heli, Greece.
-A visit to this island guarantees top-notch, highly-personalized service from the resort’s experienced team and staff, plus as an island experience that will feel curated just for you.
-While the resort boasts the finest amenities and service, the island’s natural features from its immaculate shoreline to the vibrant marine life beneath the surface takes the Pamalican experience above and beyond.
+For the epitome of a luxurious tropical escape, head to the island of Pamalican in Palawan – aboard no less than a private plane, of course.
+This island northeast of mainland Palawan is home to the exclusive Amanpulo Resort by Aman Resorts International.
+A visit guarantees top-notch, highly-personalized service from the resort’s experienced team and staff, plus an island experience that will feel curated just for you.
+While the resort boasts the finest amenities and service, the natural features of the island – from its immaculate shoreline to the vibrant marine life beneath the surface – takes the Pamalican experience above and beyond.

 Kalanggaman Island, Leyte